CPL Renewal Training

 If you feel that your original CPL Course did not prepare you adequately, and give you the confidence you need to defend yourself in an ambush, you might want to consider taking our CPL Course.

-About 25% of the people that come to our CPL courses have taken another CPL course in the past from someone else.
+About 25% of the people that come to our CPL Courses have taken another CPL course in the past from someone else.
 Our course would certainly satisfy the renewal requirements, and our courses go above and beyond the minimum levels of training that most CPL instructors provide (or are even certified to teach).

 Renewal Application

 Once you have the training and review needed to self-certify that you have met the requirements of the law, you can then apply for your renewal online, in person, or even by mail.
-But, be aware; Saying you have reviewed the training and went to the range if you have not, is a felony punishable by imprisonment of up to 4 years.
+But, be aware;